web-infra-dev/rslib/packages/plugin-dts/README.md

 - **Type:** `boolean`
 - **Default:** `false`

-Determines whether to generate DTS files while building the project's references.
+Determines whether to generate DTS files while building the project references.
 This is equivalent to using the `--build` flag with the `tsc` command.
+See [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) for more details.

 When this option is enabled, you must explicitly set `declarationDir` or `outDir` in `tsconfig.json` in order to meet the build requirements.